jundalisay/spblist/content/en/research/indian/gospel/chapter-05b.md

 BRAHMO DEVOTEE: "Sir, can't we realize God without complete renunciation?"

+{{< l a="Ramakrishna" >}}
-MASTER (with a laugh): "Of course you can!
+(with a laugh): "Of course you can!
 Why should you renounce everything?
 You are all right as you are, following the middle path-like molasses partly solid and partly liquid.
 Do you know the game of nax?
 Having scored the maximum number of points, I am out of the game.
 I can't enjoy it.
 But you are very clever.
 Some of you have scored ten points, some six, and some five.
 You have scored just the right number; so you are not out of the game like me.
 The game can go on.
 Why, that's fine!
 (All laugh.)
 "I tell you the truth: there is nothing wrong in your being in the world.
 But you must direct your mind toward God; otherwise you will not succeed.

 Do your duty with one hand and with the other hold to God.
 After the duty is over, you will hold to God with both hands.
+{{< /l >}}

 ## Bondage and liberation are of the mind